Skip navigation

 To obtain the necessary documents for your VISA application, please contact the International Office!

-If you are planning a stay at the MPIK as a scientific guest, we need a completed and signed Personalbogen_Gast form and possibly your bank details.
+If you are planning a stay at the MPIK as a scientific guest/ stipend holder, we need a completed and signed form Personalbogen_Gast or Personalbogen_Stipendium and possibly your bank details.

 Open doctoral positions can be found on the pages of the scientific departments or under Careers.